malayjoshi13/GSoC2022_OligoFinder/README.md

 ## Acknowledgements

 I thank Google Summer of Code and the Genome Assembly and Annotation section of EMBL-EBI for granting me this opportunity.
 I am grateful to my mentors Magdalena Zarowiecki, Andrés Becerra Sandoval and Valerio Arnaboldi for their continuous guidance and encouragement.

 Without them this project would not have been possible.
-I thank them for their constant guidance, code reviews, timely feedback, help and most importantly, for their dedicated advice and encouragement throughout GSoC.
+I thank them for their constant guidance, code reviews, timely feedback, and most importantly, for their encouragement throughout GSoC.
 I would definitely love to contribute more in the future to the EMBL-EBI.